Are Coconut Products Low FODMAP?

 Coconut milk and cream are both made from the flesh of a mature coconut.
 Water is added to the flesh before it is ground into a fine pulp, the juice is then separated through pressing (2).
 As the fluid settles, it separates into higher-fat cream and lower fat milk (2).

-According to Monash most UHT coconut milk is low FODMAP at 125ml (1/2 cup) serves (1).
+According to Monash University most UHT coconut milk is low FODMAP at 125ml (1/2 cup) serves (1).
+This is the coconut milk that comes in the cardboard cartons.
 However, be aware that these UHT milks often contain moderate FODMAPs at 150ml, and are high FODMAP at 250ml (1 cup) serving sizes (1).
-Avoid any coconut milk that contains inulin.
+Avoid any coconut milk that contains inulin during the first phase of the low FODMAP diet.

 Coconut sugar is made from the flower sap of the coconut palm and is different to palm sugar, which comes from the date palm (2).
-According to Monash University coconut sugar is low FODMAP in 1 teaspoon serves, however larger serves of 3 teaspoons are high FODMAP for fructans (14).
+According to Monash University coconut sugar is low FODMAP in 1 teaspoon serves, however larger serves of 3 teaspoons are high FODMAP for fructans (1).
+This means you need to be careful when using coconut sugar during the first phase of the low FODMAP diet and limit your intake.
+When baking use brown sugar instead of coconut sugar in recipes.

 An interesting fact about coconut sugar is that it contains naturally occurring inulin (6).
 Inulin is a prebiotic, which feeds the bacteria in our guts.
 When the bacteria ferment the inulin they create gas, which can cause Irritable Bowel Syndrome symptoms.
 Inulin is classed as a fructan and considered high FODMAP (1).